Jiaying-Wu/Machine-Learning/README.md

-# Machine-Learning
-Note for Machine Learning and Deep Learning with Python and R
+# Machine Learning and Deep Learning with Python and R